OllieJones/index-wp-mysql-for-speed/README.md

 ### Repo update notes.

 1. Make the changes.
-2. Be sure to update the current version number whereever it appears.
+2. Be sure to update the current version number wherever it appears.
 3. Commit to GitHub and push.

-To automatically release the plugin to the WordPress repo, we're using a Github Action with the workflow called [WordPress Plugin Deploy](https://github.com/marketplace/actions/wordpress-plugin-deploy).
-The act of publishing a release on Github now deploys the plugin to the WordPress repo.
+To automatically release the plugin to the WordPress repo, we're using a GitHub Action with the workflow called [WordPress Plugin Deploy](https://github.com/marketplace/actions/wordpress-plugin-deploy).
+The act of publishing a release on GitHub now deploys the plugin to the WordPress repo.
 More information [here](https://www.plumislandmedia.net/wordpress/wordpress-plugin-tools/).

 ### Pre-automation plugin release